platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/dedicated.md

 {{% names/dedicated-gen-2 %}} environments metrics show the resource usage per host within the cluster.

 This reference project has a single PHP application and three services: MySQL, Redis, and Solr.
-It has been granted 4&nbsp;GB of memory and 2 virtual CPUs per host based on its plan.
+It has been granted 4 GB of memory and 2 virtual CPUs per host based on its plan.

 The metrics below are for a single Production environment.